ninapavlich/django-list-wrestler/README.md

 	#To override which field is used for ordering, add a class starting with order-by-[fieldname].
 Make sure to also include
 	classes = ['django-inline-wrestler', 'order-by-position']

+	#Add any of the following css classes to this list to disable any of the buttons:
+	#'inline-wrestler-drag-disabled', 'inline-wrestler-move-disabled',
+	#'inline-wrestler-move-bottom-disabled', 'inline-wrestler-move-top-disabled',
+	#'inline-wrestler-move-up-disabled', 'inline-wrestler-move-down-disabled',
+	#'inline-wrestler-jump-disabled'

 class ObjectAdmin(AdminListOrderable):
 	"""
 	To bring drag-and-drop functionality to a changelist view: